Difference Between Butter and Cooking Oil

 Cooking oil refers to many different types of plant-based unsaturated fats that are used for cooking.
 Typically cooking oils are prepared from the dried seeds of plants, such as sunflower seeds, grape seeds, mustard seeds, and so on.

 The dried seeds are pressed in a mill to extract the oils present in the seeds.
-Cooking oils generally have a mild flavor, but depending on the type of seeds used for preparing the oil, the aroma and the taste of the oil differ.
+Cooking oils have a mild flavor, but depending on the type of seeds used for preparing the oil, the aroma and the taste of the oil differ.

 Thus cooking oils can be used when cooking at high temperatures.
-Hence cooking oils like grape seed oils and sesame oils are very commonly used in Chinese and continental cuisines, where the temperature of cooking is generally high.
+Hence cooking oils like grape seed oils and sesame oils are very commonly used in Chinese and continental cuisines, where the temperature of cooking is high.

-Due to their lower cholesterol content, cooking oils like sunflower oils are generally considered healthier than saturated fats like butter.
+Due to their lower cholesterol content, cooking oils like sunflower oils are considered healthier than saturated fats like butter.

 Main Differences Between Butter and Cooking Oil